Employee assistance program

 Frequently Asked Questions

-EAP can assist with a range of work, personal or family issues including;
+EAP services are free, confidential and voluntary.
+They provide a variety of services that can assist with a range of work, personal or family challenges including:

 What does EAP cost?

 EAP services are offered free of charge to Western Sydney University staff and members of their immediate family.
-The University pays the costs of providing the EAP.
+The costs associated with EAP is covered by the University.

 How many sessions are available?